DiarmuidM/charity-covid19/docs/methodology.md

 January 2018 | 65
 January 2019 | 75

-The average number of new charities for a January is: (60 + 55 + 82 + 65 + 75) / 5 = 67.
+The average number of new charities in January between 2015-2019 is: (60 + 55 + 82 + 65 + 75) / 5 = 67.
 So there are 17 fewer new charities in January 2020 compared to the average for 2015-2019.
-Of course, the figures for January vary over time, and thus we need to know if January 2020 falls outside the **range** of expected registrations for that month.
-Therefore we calculate the standard deviation of the average, which is 10, and use this to construct the range: 57 - 77 (i.e., 67 +- 10).
+Of course, the figures for January vary each year, and thus we need to know if the figure for January 2020 falls outside the **range** of expected registrations for that month.
+Therefore we calculate the standard deviation of the average, which is 10, and use this to construct the range: 57 to 77 (i.e., 67 +- 10).
 So there are fewer new charities in January 2020 than we would expect.